jindazhao/Fitness-Pals-Application/README.md

 testConstructorAndCatchException()
 /textAddMultipleGoalsAndNoExceptionThrown();

-Because I have made FitnessPlan: getFitnessPlan() more robust, the ones listed have also become more robust.
+Because I have made FitnessPlan: getFitnessPlan() more robust, the ones listed have also become more robust as well.

 # Phase 4: Task 3

-- First Change: There was poor cohesion and in my GUI class it ran and created a new GUI.
+- First Change: There was poor cohesion and in my GUI class where it ran and created a new GUI.
 This did not obey the single responsibility and thus had poor cohesion.
 I refactored it so that in my Main Class I called a new GUI and had the GUI only focus on creating a new GUI.
+- Second Change: In order to improve cohesion, I noticed my GUI did not follow the single responsibility principle where it made the JPanels AND added elements to them as well.
+For the GUI, it should only be adding the elements to the panels.
+As well, there was a a lot of repetitive code so I refactored and made a panel class that made a new JPanel and set the same formatting so there was consistency across all panels.
+This improved cohesion by only letting the GUI focus on adding elements to the panels instead of creating new JPanels AND setting their formatting AND adding elements.
-- Second Change: In order to improve cohesion, I noticed that in my Goal Class I was checking something that was in my Corgi class and this violated the single responsibility principle as my Goal Class should only be concerned about the Goal class aspects.
-So I refactored the method setDone() and made changes to my Corgi class to check the preconditions instead of having that method check the preconditions thus making is adhere to the single responsibility principle.
+- Third Change: In order to improve cohesion, I noticed that in my Goal Class I was checking something that was in my Corgi class and this violated the single responsibility principle as my Goal Class should only be concerned about the Goal class aspects.
+So I refactored the method setDone() and made changes to my Corgi class to check the preconditions instead of having that method check the preconditions thus making it adhere to the single responsibility principle.

+As for my UML Diagram, on piazza said not to include Exception classes, Test Classes, and dependencies.
+The UML diagram can be found in src file.